10. Pavlov VR (PS5)

 Comfortably regarded as one of the best survival games ever released, both in virtual reality and outside of it, The Walking Dead: Saints & Sinners - Tourist Edition sees a PSVR classic updated and optimised for PSVR2, with enhanced visuals, performance, and controls.
 If you’re yet to survive this open-ended apocalyptic world, then you have no excuse not to revisit this revamped re-release.

 And that concludes our definitive guide to the best PSVR2 games!
-Remember, while there’s a ton of great variety to pick from here, this is an ever-evolving list which will expand and improve over time, and we can only ensure its representative of your tastes with your input.
+Remember, while there’s a ton of great titles listed here, this is an ever-evolving list which will expand and improve over time, and we can only ensure its representative of your tastes with your input.
 If you feel a game is in the wrong position, then do something about it: click the star icon next to any of the releases and submit a ranking of your own, or you can return to the first page of this article and use the search bar.
-Furthermore, if your particular favourite is missing from our PlayStation Game Database, then let us know in the comments section so we can do something about it.
+Furthermore, if your particular favourite is missing from our PlayStation Game Database, then let us know in the comments section so we can add it.

 With all that in mind, thank you for taking a look at our best PSVR2 games, and be sure to let us know what you think about the list below.